Dollar edges down but set to end week on a high

 Focus is now on the release of the core PCE price data - the Fed's preferred measure of inflation - later on Friday, for further clues on the outlook for the U.S. economy.

-(Reporting by Rae Wee and Greta Rosen Fondahn; Editing by Jacqueline Wong, Jamie Freed and Hugh Lawson)
+(Reporting by Rae Wee and Greta Rosen Fondahn; Editing by Jacqueline Wong, Jamie Freed, Hugh Lawson, William Maclean)